ciselab/CPS_repo_mining/README.md

 The options are:\
 lx = local\
 rx = remote\
+h = all local\
+a = all remote\
-Where x stands for the number in the reposotory list.
+Where x stands for the number in the repository list.

 ## Generate reports
 To generate coverage, mutation and docstring reports, run:\
 `./generate_reports`

 ## Manual generating reports
-Be aware that the location for the reports that are made for pdoc and mutmut end in the same diractory.\
+Be aware that the location for the reports that are made for pdoc and mutmut end in the same directory.\
 Run pdoc with --force to run it anyway.

 ### Pytest